Join Here | Log In

 When it comes to personalizing interventions and targeting treatment, understanding the mechanism is essential.

 • There are many reasons for obesity…and not everyone who is obese carries the FTO variants.
-Perhaps not everyone who is overweight is at an increased risk of cancer.
+Thus, if the FTO variant drives cancer risk, perhaps not everyone who is overweight is at an increased risk of cancer.
+Focusing on weight may not mitigate cancer risk.

-• Similarly, not everyone who carries the FTO variant is obese.
+• Conversely, not everyone who carries FTO variants is obese, but they may be at an increased risk of specific cancers from the variants.
 Knowing what to target is essential to getting the intervention right.

 • Generalities (e.g., obesity = increased risk of cancer) are fine when researchers are looking at whole population groups.
 But generalities don’t mean jack when it comes to an individual who wants to prevent a specific cancer.

-Thus, if factoring out BMI (blaming obesity) has caused researchers to miss the FTO variants as a huge cancer, immune system, and depression factor – well, that could change a lot of the assumptions made in public health.
+Thus, if blaming obesity has caused researchers to miss the FTO variants as a risk factor for cancer, immune system, neurodegeneration, and autoimmune disease – well, that could change a lot of the assumptions made in public health.

 FTO Variants Genotype Report: